the60ftatomicman/GoTell/README.md

 - nice
 3) detect wall collision
 4) detect enemy collision
+5) Fog exist
+6) Code is generic RPG in terms of text but the theme has been decided:
+Taking place during the golden age of invention (this is just a fancy way to say steampunk) a railroad mogul buys up a town with a mine in hopes to uncover it's treasures.
+You select a class to take on a mission; attempt to conquer the map and return with riches.

 ### TODO ###
 1) Make input it's own class thingy